 On July 1, 2007, the Delaware OPEB Fund Trust (OPEB Trust) was established pursuant to Section 115 of the Internal Revenue Code and separate from the State Employees' Pension Plan.
 The OPEB Trust is administered by the Delaware Public Employees' Retirement System (DPERS) Board of Directors.
 Policy for and management of the OPEB benefits provided to retirees are the responsibility of the State.
 No stand-alone financial report is issued for the OPEB Trust.
-The fund is not a reporting unit of the State of Delaware and does not share in the OPEB liability.
+As of June 30, 2020, the Fund was not allocated any portion of the overall State of Delaware net OPEB liability.
 Further information is available in the State's Comprehensive Annual Financial Report online at https://auditor.delaware.gov/reports.